What is a Short Squeeze? (And How Traders Study One)

 - Real-time squeeze indicators on multiple timeframes

-- Confluence scoring to rank best setups
+- Confluence scoring to rank highest-confluence setups

-- ATR-based position sizing for risk management
+- ATR-based scenario levels for risk review

 - Alert hooks to notify you before crowds notice